matcutest/matcutest/README.md

 ## What

-MatCUTEst is a package for facilitating the usage of [CUTEst](https://github.com/ralna/CUTEst) in MATLAB on Linux.
+MatCUTEst is a package facilitating the usage of [CUTEst](https://github.com/ralna/CUTEst) in MATLAB on Linux.

 N.B.: Using CUTEst in MATLAB on MacOS is not supported anymore as of 2022.
 See the discussions in [CUTEst issue 28](https://github.com/ralna/CUTEst/issues/28).

 ## How to use?

 If you are using MATLAB R2020a or above on Ubuntu 20.04 or above, you should first try the [compiled version of MatCUTEst](https://github.com/equipez/matcutest_compiled).
 Do the following only if that version does not work.